philnewm/blog-articles/molecule_ci_in_gh_actions/Molecule CI in GitHub Actions.md

 ln: true
 ```

-Other than that the Ubuntu vagrant box comes with an outdated or empty apt cache so a update task was required.
-Those were the critical changes, see this [commit](https://github.com/philnewm/demo-molecule-example/commit/43345557fc010a510b8c94df3a06010b150c9f55) for details
+Other than that the Ubuntu vagrant box comes with an outdated or empty apt cache so an update task was required.
+Those were the critical changes, see this [commit](https://github.com/philnewm/demo-molecule-example/commit/0c46254f3ad26dcb539139105cf1270bec2423e2) for details.

+## GitHub Actions

+---

+This is GitHub's integrated CI/CD and Automation platform, see the [docs](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions) for more detailed information.
+As operating system version we gonna use Ubuntu 24.04 since this is the latest Linux runner image provided by GitHub at this point.
+See also this overview of currently available [runners and their specs](https://docs.github.com/en/actions/reference/runners/github-hosted-runners#supported-runners-and-hardware-resources) as well as the [repository](https://github.com/actions/runner-images) for their images.

 ## Setup